endfront/LayJS/doc/spec.markdown

 ### LAID load

-Functions called upon loading of level.
+Functions called upon loading of level, with the context of the level.

 ### LAID.Level